PhilMele/M1Project/README.md

    The header also comes with some styling to garantee navbar and the logo are visible independently of the background image present.
 To achieve this `.navbar-background-color` is created in the css file applying a dark background.
 To make sure the transition between the dark background and the background images is made smoothly, `linear-background` is added as the property instead of `background-color`.

+   Note the <div> element where `bg-img-local-business` is contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
+Despite the warning we left it as is, as it allows for description of the picture, since the image link is handled in the css file.

    ### 3.3 Navigation Bar <a name="nav-bar"></a>
    In order to achieve the desired design outcome, the blurred square has to disapear when site user click on .navbar-collapse.